-- Health security surveillance: detecting and monitoring health threats, and identifying where hazards start and spread so that they can be contained rapidly; - Community planning and engagement: maintaining supportive relationships among government agencies, community organizations, and individual households; and developing shared plans for responding to hazards; - Information and incident management: deploying people, supplies, money and information to the locations where they are most effective in protecting health and safety; - Healthcare delivery: ensuring access to highquality medical services across the continuum of care during and after emergencies; - Countermeasure management: storing and deploying medical and pharmaceutical products that protect against diseases and toxic agents, including vaccines, prescription drugs, masks, gloves, and medical equipment; - Environmental and occupational health: maintaining the security and safety of water and food supplies, testing for hazards and contaminants in the environment, and protecting to disasters and emergencies than others, contributing to inequities in population health and well-being.
-The Index results suggest a need for sustained national efforts focused not only on improving health security levels overall, but also on closing gaps in preparedness across states and communities.
+- Health security surveillance: detecting and monitoring health threats, and identifying where hazards start and spread so that they can be contained rapidly; - Community planning and engagement: maintaining supportive relationships among government agencies, community organizations, and individual households; and developing shared plans for responding to hazards; - Information and incident management: deploying people, supplies, money and information to the locations where they are most effective in protecting health and safety; - Healthcare delivery: ensuring access to highquality medical services across the continuum of care during and after emergencies; - Countermeasure management: storing and deploying medical and pharmaceutical products that protect against diseases and toxic agents, including vaccines, prescription drugs, masks, gloves, and medical equipment; - Environmental and occupational health: maintaining the security and safety of water and food supplies, testing for hazards and contaminants in the environment, and protecting workers and emergency responders from hazards while on the job.

+results suggest a need for sustained national efforts focused not only on improving health security levels overall, but also on closing gaps in preparedness across states and communities.